Te Mauri Moemoeā — A Whānau Dreaming App

 To our collective knowledge, this 24-month collaborative co-design process of developing a digital dreaming tool with Māori whānau is without precedent in New Zealand.
 Te Tihi and Toi Āria have made successful joint funding applications to Vision Mātauranga (MBIE) for successive development sprints.
 Sustained co-design engagement with whānau has enabled a transformative process of discovery and problem-solving.
 Each of four successive design sprints has been built around interviews and workshops with whānau where they have been actively facilitated to contribute to app design.

-An independent, Te Ao Māori-informed evaluation of the Te Mauri Moemoeā development process is currently underway.
-This is intended to contribute to mātauranga Māori by providing an opportunity for reflective practice involving groups of co-designers (Māori and non-Māori) who have been involved in all stages of a design journey.
-In reviewing all inputs, activities and outputs that were completed across the development phases, process evaluation will critically examine how the methodology approached co-design both for and with Māori.
-Contributing whānau voices will sit alongside kaimahi voices and quantitative indicators to ensure balanced and objective evaluation.
+An independent, Te Ao Māori-informed evaluation of the Te Mauri Moemoeā development is available here.
+This evaluation contributes to mātauranga Māori by providing an opportunity for reflective practice involving groups of co-designers (Māori and non-Māori) who have been involved in all stages of a design journey.
+In reviewing all inputs, activities and outputs that were completed across the development phases, this process evaluation critically examines how the methodology approached co-design both for and with Māori.
+Contributing whānau voices sit alongside kaimahi voices and quantitative indicators to ensure a balanced and objective evaluation.

-Lessons from the process evaluation will contribute valuably to the relatively small body of knowledge for Māori designers engaged in Māori-led and centred service, product and policy design.
-Further, it has the potential to disrupt and enhance public sector design by providing a practical, objectively critical case study of co-design with whānau and an exemplar of a Treaty-based partnership.
+Lessons from the process evaluation contribute to the relatively small body of knowledge for Māori designers engaged in Māori-led and centred service, product and policy design.
+It provides a practical case study of co-design with whānau and is an exemplar of a Treaty-based partnership.